London's 'Gherkin' owner IVG seeks protection from creditors

 | FRANKFURT

-FRANKFURT Germany's IVG Immobilien IVGG.DE, co-owner of the landmark 'Gherkin' building in London's City financial district, said on Tuesday it was seeking protection from creditors after failing to reach an agreement over the restructuring of its debt.
+FRANKFURT German real estate company IVG Immobilien IVGG.DE, co-owner of the landmark 'Gherkin' office building in London's City financial district, said on Tuesday it was seeking protection from creditors after failing to reach an agreement over the restructuring of its debt.

 The filing for protection from creditors, made with a court in Bonn, makes use of a German law that gives companies up to three months of breathing space to try to fix their finances.